johnhodge/johnhodge/.github/ISSUE_TEMPLATE/test_request.md

 ---
 name: Test Request
 about: Create a feat request of a specific test that needs to be added.
-title: 'feat: [Describe test here]'
+title: 'test: [Describe test here]'
-labels: 'feat'
+labels: 'test'
 assignees: ''

 ---